 Investments in LLCs are accounted for using the equity method of accounting.
-On a quarterly basis, these investments are analyzed for impairment in accordance with ASC 323-10-35-32, which states that an other than temporary decline in value of an equity method investment should be recognized.
+These investments are analyzed for impairment in accordance with ASC 323-10-35-32, which states that an other than temporary decline in value of an equity method investment should be recognized.
 The Company utilizes a multi-faceted approach to measure the potential impairment.
 The internal model utilizes the following valuation methods: 1) liquidation or appraised values determined by an independent third party appraisal; 2) an on-going business, or discounted cash flows method wherein the cash flows are derived from the sale of fully-developed lots, the development and sale of partially-developed lots, the operation of the homeowner's association, and the value of raw land obtained from an independent third party appraiser; and 3) an on-going business method, which utilizes the same inputs as method 2, but presumes that cash flows will first be generated from the sale of raw ground and then from the sale of fully-developed and partially-developed lots and the operation of the homeowner's association.
 The significant inputs include raw land values, absorption rates of lot sales, and a market discount rate.
 Management believes this multi-faceted approach is reasonable given the highly subjective nature of the assumptions and the differences in valuation techniques that are utilized within each approach (e.g., order of distribution of assets upon potential liquidation).
-As a result of this analysis, the Company determined that its investment in Central Platte was materially impaired and recorded an impairment charge of \$2.0 million (\$1.2 million, net of tax) during the year ended September 30, 2010.
-During the quarter ended March 31, 2012, list prices of fully-developed lots in Central Platte's residential development were reduced.
-The Company incorporated these lower prices into its internal valuation model, which resulted in an additional impairment charge of \$200,000 (\$123,000, net of tax) during the quarter ended March 31, 2012.
-No other events have occurred that would indicate any additional impairment of the Company's investment in Central Platte.
 Investment in LLCs is classified within Level 3 of the fair value hierarchy.

-The carrying value of the Company's investment in LLCs was \$16.7 million at June 30, 2013, and \$17.2 million at September 30, 2012.
+The carrying value of the Company's investment in LLCs was \$16.9 million at March 31, 2013, and \$17.2 million at September 30, 2012.